YSU-CSIS-SE/csci-5802-tooldemo-elasticsearch/docs/furtherReferences.md

 # Further References and Notable Users

-For more information about the uses of Elastic Search [https://www.elastic.co/blog/found-uses-of-elasticsearch](https://www.elastic.co/blog/found-uses-of-elasticsearch) and for more users of Elasticsearch checkout [https://www.elastic.co/use-cases](https://www.elastic.co/use-cases).
+For more information about the uses of Elasticsearch [https://www.elastic.co/blog/found-uses-of-elasticsearch](https://www.elastic.co/blog/found-uses-of-elasticsearch) and for more users of Elasticsearch checkout [https://www.elastic.co/use-cases](https://www.elastic.co/use-cases).

 **Notable Users of Elasticsearch**
 * **The New York Times** - Providing search for all 164 years of published articles